c-grimshaw/c-grimshaw.github.io/content/writing/technical/go-primer.md

 Concurrency-- managing multiple threads of execution-- is a difficult thing to get right.

+> *Concurrency is when tasks can start, complete, and run in overlapping time periods.*

-The wild west of concurrent execution is a stark departure from the well-trodden path of sequential programming, and can quickly introduce errors.
+The wild west of concurrenct programming is a stark departure from the well-trodden path of sequential programming, and can quickly introduce errors.
 I think this added complexity prevents some programmers from messing around with it.